codery12321/ECE270/lab12/README.md

 Using knowledge from previous labs, implement a slower clock in the top module, and connect it to a new logic signal, hzX.
 The frequency is up to you - keep in mind that you don't want it too fast that you can't read the values as they update, and you don't want it too slow that you and your TA end up awkwardly watching the board waiting for the lander to land.
 We used 4 Hz. <br />

-Then, instantiate the lunar lander module as follows: <br />
+Then, instantiate the lunar lander module as follows:
 ```
       lunarlander #(16'h800, 16'h4500, 16'h0, 16'h5) ll (
         .hz100(hz100), .clk(hzX), .rst(reset), .in(pb[19:0]), .crash(red), .land(green),